-12 Click the Auto Resolution button to disable the automatic resolution setting and enter1920 as the width value and 1080 as the height.

-The background input of the Merge tool determines the resolution of the Merge tool's output.
-So, by connecting a 1920 x 1080 HD image to the merge's background input, we can set the composite's resolution.
-The easiest technique to do this is to use a Background node.
+- 11 Click the Auto Resolution button to disable the automatic resolution setting and enter 1920 as the width value and 1080 as the height. - The background input of the Merge tool determines the resolution of the Merge tool's output.
+So, by connecting a $1920 \times 1080 \text{ HD}$ image to the Merge's background input, we can set the composite's resolution.
+The easiest technique to accomplish this is to use a Background node. - 12 Select the Background node, and from the toolbar, click to add a Merge node.

-- 13 Select the Background node, and from the toolbar, click to add a Merge node. - 14 Select the Merge node and press 1 to see the black solid color of the Background node in the viewer, then hover your mouse pointer over viewer 2, hold the Command key (macOS) or the Ctrl key (Windows) and scroll the middle mouse until you can see the resolution in the top-right corner of the frame.

-The Merge node now uses a resolution of 1920 x 1080.
-If we connect the larger Sky node to the foreground, it will be cropped (not resized) by the merge's resolution.
+- 13 Select the Merge node and press 1 to see the black solid color of the Background node in the viewer, then hover your mouse pointer over viewer 2, hold the Command key (macOS) or the Ctrl key (Windows), and scroll the middle mouse until you can see the resolution in the top-right corner of the frame. - The Merge node now uses a resolution of 1920×1080 .
+If we connect the larger Sky node to the foreground, it will be cropped (not resized) by the Merge's resolution.

-15 Click the connection line near the input of Merge 1 to disconnect the Sky node.
+14 Click the connection line near the input of Merge1 to disconnect the Sky node.

-16 Drag the output of the Sky node to the green foreground input of the Merge 2 node.
+- 15 Drag the output of the Sky node to the green foreground input of the Merge2 node.

-As soon as the connection is made, viewer 1 shows the Media In 1 node at its full resolution but cropped by the 1920 x 1080 Merge node.
+As soon as the connection is made, viewer 1 shows the MediaIn1 node at its full resolution but cropped by the 1920 x 1080 Merge node. - 16 Drag the output of the Merge2 to the background input of the Merge1 node.

-- ACTORS

-SKY

-Background1

-Merge2

-Merge1

-- 17 Drag the output of the Merge 2 to the background input of the Merge 1 node.